-In the course of its history, SIT has expanded the frontiers of international education, creating global opportunities of learning and cultural immersion for more than 3,000 graduate and undergraduate students each year.
+In the course of its 60-year history, SIT has led the field of international education, creating global opportunities of learning and cultural immersion for more than 3,000 graduate and undergraduate students each year.

-SIT programs encompass a plurality of thematic foci in the humanities, social sciences, and STEM fields.
+SIT programs encompass a range of themes and focus areas in the humanities, social sciences, and STEM fields.
 We facilitate student engagement with intellectual, emotive, and aesthetic representations in multiple social, political, economic, and scientific arenas and diverse geographical settings.